SigNoz/signoz.io/docs/operate/sqlite/reset-admin-password.md

 SigNoz namespace.
 :::

-## Steps to Remove All Users and Organisation
+## Steps to Remove All Users, Organisation and Invites

 ### Step 1: Install SQLite and Connect to the Database File